Program overview

 Program Overview

-By attending the Bachelor of Information Technology (Computer and Communications Networks) Honours program, you'll be part of a select group of Ontario students to receive a four-year degree in information technology.
-The Ministry of Colleges and Universities specifically selected Centennial College to deliver an applied science / Information Technology program that addresses the province's critical need for IT infrastructure.
-Centennial is the only post-secondary institution in Ontario to offer this program.
+By attending the Bachelor of Information Technology (Computer and Communication Networks), Honours program, you'll be part of a select group of Ontario students to receive a four-year degree in information technology.
+The Ministry of Colleges and Universities specifically selected Centennial College to deliver this applied science program, addressing the province's critical need for IT infrastructure professionals.
+This program is unique as Centennial is the only post-secondary institution in Ontario offering a Bachelor of Information Technology in this specialization.

-During the four years you'll spend in this School of Engineering Technology and Applied Science offering, you'll study a unique blend of technology and business subjects.
-The program covers the latest technologies on Computer Systems/Networks, Cybersecurity, and Telecommunication/VoIP, ensuring a hands-on approach that balances practical and theoretical knowledge.
-You will also have the opportunity to specialize in Security or Wireless Networks.
+Throughout the four years in the School of Engineering Technology and Applied Science, students will engage in a blend of technology and business subjects.
+The curriculum covers the latest technologies in Computer Systems, Networks, Cybersecurity, and Telecommunications, ensuring a hands-on approach that balances practical and theoretical knowledge.
+Graduates may also qualify for admission to post-graduate programs.

 Program Structure